She's 21 but not ready for sex: is that normal?

 Even if she was someone abnormal or uncommon in this respect -- even if every single other person her age was interested in and felt ready for sex in their situations -- it wouldn't much matter.
 This isn't about other people: it's about her and what's normal and right for her.

 (I should also mention that if you're talking about vaginal intercourse, just like not everyone has interest in oral sex or anal sex, not everyone has interest in vaginal sex.
 So, if you're having other kinds of sex, but she just doesn't want to go there, she just may not be that interested in that, which is as common as any other sexual preference.
-And since women more often than not don't reach orgasm from intercourse or feel very satisfied by it -- and also take extra risks their male partners don't have to -- it's understandable that that activity in particular is one that many women can be reluctant to engage in.)
+And since people with vaginas more often than not don't reach orgasm from intercourse or feel very satisfied by it -- and also take extra risks their male partners don't have to -- it's understandable that that activity in particular is one that many people with vaginas can be reluctant to engage in.)

 Just also know that even if she isn't ready and you want a sexual relationship, it's okay for you to have that desire or need.
 It may even be that you two aren't a good fit for a romantic relationship in this regard: if you firmly want a sexual relationship and she firmly doesn't, it might be better for you both to consider being friends instead and for you both to seek out other relationships where your partners do have the same needs and level of readiness.
 There's nothing crappy about moving on when two people aren't compatible in some way, including sexual compatibility.